Vikka/student_crusher/README.md

 # Student Crusher

 This project is a tool the run a "moulinette" on a folder of python file.
+You need python 3.9 or above to run this project.

 ## Usage